erincatto/box2c/docs/simulation.md

 will have lots of cache misses.

 Box2D provides `b2BodyEvents` that you can access after every call to `b2World_Step()` to get an array of body movement events.
+Since this data is contiguous, it is cache friendly.

 ```c
 b2BodyEvents events = b2World_GetBodyEvents(m_worldId);